allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 is our story of using Marathon on a growing microservice ecosystem from tens of tasks and a couple applications to thousands of tasks and over a hundred applications.

+{: style="color:gray; font-size: 80%; text-align: center; font-style: italic;"}
-_If there is no mention about Marathon version it is 1.3.10 and below.
-We need some time to test and deploy the latest 1.4 release._
+If there is no mention about Marathon version it is 1.3.10 and below.
+We need some time to test and deploy the latest 1.4 release.

 If you are interested how our ecosystem is built, take a look at this MesosCon presentation where we presented our Apache Mesos ecosystem after